2006–2008 Southeastern United States drought: History

-The Bermuda High retreated out into the Atlantic and heavy winter rains during 2007–08 helped alleviate drought, a wet 2008 improved drought across most of the region; however, parts of Western North Carolina remained in drought until 2009.
+Ultimately, the Bermuda High retreated out into the Atlantic, and heavy winter rains during 2007–2008 helped alleviate the drought.
+A wet 2008 further improved the drought across most of the region; however, parts of Western North Carolina remained in drought until 2009.
+Lake Lanier recovered around September 2009 following the wet 2008 and 2009 seasons, during which there were historic floods that increased the water level by 18 ft.